Undergraduate course information

 As noted above, the combination of formal academic learning in the University and experiential learning in the workplace is called 'cooperative education'.
 UTS Engineering courses have embodied this principle for over 30 years.
 The courses are highly regarded in industry and, according to many reports and surveys, graduates have enjoyed correspondingly high employment rates – the highest of any engineering degree courses in Australia.

 Engineering education in many countries is undergoing revolutionary change and the UTS program is at the forefront of much of this change.

-The overall program comprises five principal components: the core program, the Engineering Practice Program, the fields of practice subjects, the electives and the Capstone Project.
-The core program, the Engineering Practice Program and the Capstone Project are common to all students undertaking the BE (Hons) DipProfEngPrac.
+The course comprises five principal components: (i) core program; (ii) Engineering Practice Program; (iii) field of practice (major); (iv) electives; and (v) Capstone Project.
+The core program, Engineering Practice Program and Capstone Project are common to all students undertaking the BE (Hons) DipProfEngPrac.

 This component provides a framework covering knowledge, skills and attributes that are relevant to all engineers across all fields of practice.
 It consists of common mathematics and physics subjects, and common engineering subjects which draw on several fields of engineering practice to develop interdisciplinary knowledge and skills within the larger context of professional practice.

 The core program runs throughout the course from admission to graduation.
 Students take differing combinations of subjects in their first year, and in each successive year, depending on their choice of major.